-At the time of this blog post I’ve worked with just under 30 vendors / distributors / manufactures, spanning 4 disparate industries.
-To this point a grand total of 1 has given me an issue paying with a credit card – they charge a 3% fee.
-So, for that vendor I just pay with cash.
-With everyone else I pay with a credit card and earn 2% cash back via my Capital One Spark Business Card.
-Shockingly a few of the vendors I work with actually give me a discount for paying with a credit card because they get their money quicker.
+At the time of writing, I've worked with just under 30 vendors / distributors / manufactures, spanning 4 disparate industries.
+To this point, a grand total of 1 has given me an issue paying with a credit card – they charge a 3% fee.
+So, for that vendor, I just pay with cash.
+With everyone else, I pay with a credit card and earn 2% cashback via my Capital One Spark Business Card.
+Shockingly, a few of the vendors I work with actually give me a discount for paying with a credit card because they get their money quicker.

 If you run a low margin drop shipping business this 2% can make a BIG impact on your bottom line.
 For instance, if you run a drop shipping business at 15% profit, this 2% cash back can increase your bottom line by a whopping 13.3%.
 Even with a higher margin business it can still make a sizable impact.
 Best of all it's easy to do.
 It only takes a few minutes to apply for a card and set things up with your vendors.
 I have my card set for autopay and just watch the cash roll in…